 In situations where we won’t be able to buy cryptocurrency for you, we’ll inform you of the reasons.
 If we can buy the cryptocurrency, we’ll take the USDC you told us you wanted to spend from your Revolut Account and hold the cryptocurrency for you.

-Refusing your instructions: Sometimes we might refuse your instruction to buy or sell cryptocurrency.
+Refusing your instructions: Sometimes we might refuse your instruction to buy, sell or transfer cryptocurrency.
 If we do, we will not be responsible for any losses you suffer as a result.
 We may refuse your instruction if:

 - there is not enough cryptocurrency available in the market;

 - one of the partnered cryptocurrency exchanges is not available (for example, as a result of a disrupted service);

 - we or one of the partnered cryptocurrency exchanges is performing scheduled services maintenance;